Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - When you start a new roll of film or a new section of records on the same roll, take a photo of the film box and file number or of the source information on the title page.
 You can use the photo to create a source citation in your research log.

 Smartphone cameras are often a better solution than flatbed scanners or photocopiers for digitizing fragile or bound books at the library, and you don’t have to worry about running out of change.
-When you’re surprised with a photo find at a relative’s house, your smartphone may be all you have to reproduce it.
+When you find a stunning photo at a relative’s house and want a copy for yourself, your smartphone may be all you have to reproduce it.
 Multiple documents, maps, and other papers can be digitized quickly and with excellent results using a smartphone camera.
 Remember to ask permission before photographing library materials.
 Turn off your flash if required (it often causes glare, anyway).

 - Make sure your lens is clean.
 Apple recommends using only a soft, lint-free cloth, such as a camera lens cloth, to carefully clean dust and fingerprints from the iPhone camera lens.
 Avoid moisture, compressed air or cleaning agents of any kind, particularly anything abrasive.
 See your cell phone dealer for more extensive cleaning or repair.